Mistrial denied as jury weighs damages against Alex Jones in Sandy Hook defamation trial | Entertainment

 Mistrial denied as jury weighs damages against Alex Jones in Sandy Hook defamation trial

 A Texas judge denied Alex Jones's motion for a mistrial on Thursday as jury deliberations resumed in a defamation case over the U.S. conspiracy theorist’s false claims about the Sandy Hook mass shooting.
-The mistrial request followed the disclosure at trial that Jones's lawyer accidentally sent two years of the U.S. conspiracy theorist's text messages to the plaintiffs.
+The mistrial request followed the disclosure during the two-week-long trial https://www.reuters.com/business/media-telecom/7-key-moments-alex-jones-sandy-hook-defamation-trial-2022-08-04 that Jones's lawyer accidentally sent two years of the U.S. conspiracy theorist's text messages to the plaintiffs.

-A Texas judge denied Alex Jones's motion for a mistrial on Thursday as jury deliberations resumed in a defamation case over the U.S. conspiracy theorist’s false claims about the Sandy Hook mass shooting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)